androxim/minddrawplay/README.md

-The brain waves data (expressions of delta, theta, alpha, beta, gamma bands, attention and meditation levels) can be streamed via OSC to any external application (see example of integration with TouchDesigner: osc_mdp.toe)
+The brain waves data (expressions of delta, theta, alpha, beta, gamma bands, attention and meditation levels) can be streamed via OSC to any external application (see example of integration with TouchDesigner: osc_mdp.toe) and can be saved to a file for further analysis with simple statistics in application or externally.

 broader overview in "about.pdf"